Choose Life license plates: History

 In 1997, Choose Life, Inc. collected the 10,000 signatures and US$30,000 required under Florida law at the time to submit an application for a new specialty plate, and State Senator Tom Lee sponsored a bill in support of the tag's creation.
 The bill passed both houses of the Florida Legislature in early 1998, but was vetoed by then-Governor Lawton Chiles, who stated that license plates are not the "proper forum for debate" on political issues.
 While campaigning for the governorship later in 1998, Jeb Bush stated that, if elected, he would sign a Choose Life bill if approved by the legislature.
 Choose Life, Inc. went forward with the plate application again, and, after passing both houses, Governor Bush signed it into law on June 8, 1999.
 Since then, Choose Life, Inc. has been active in helping groups in other states pursue "Choose Life" license plates.
 As of April 30, 2010, Choose Life, Inc. reported that Choose Life license plates had raised over $12 million.
 On June 21, 2011, Florida Governor Rick Scott signed House Bill 501, which directs the funds from the plates directly to Choose Life, Inc.

 Choose Life, Inc. is a non-profit organization, funded by donations and the sale of promotional items, such as T-shirts and neckties.
-A specialty license plate can cost an additional $25 – $70USD per year.
+A specialty license plate can cost an additional $25 – US$70 per year.
 Allocation of funds varies by state but funds typically go to crisis pregnancy centers, which are nonprofit organizations established to counsel women against receiving abortions.

 States with Choose Life license plates

-As of 2023, Choose Life license plates are available in 33 states and the District of Columbia:
+As of 2023, Choose Life license plates are available in 34 states and the District of Columbia: